Bedrock-OSS/bedrock-wiki/docs/entities/detecting-other-entities.md

 }
 ```

-The first parameter that `query.get_nearby_entities_except_self` needs in order to work is the radius in blocks it will detect other entities in.
+The first parameter that `query.get_nearby_entities_except_self` needs to work is the radius in blocks it will detect other entities in.
 The other is the identifier of the mob you want to make it detect.

-Now that's good and all, but in the offchance you want to make the pig detect players with some attribute that can be detected with MoLang, use this.
+Now that's good and all, but on the off chance, you want to make the pig detect players with some attribute that can be detected with MoLang, use this.

-<CodeHeader>BP/animations/detection animation.json</CodeHeader>
+<CodeHeader>BP/animations/detection_animation.json</CodeHeader>

 ```json
 {